salas-org/salas/README.md

 `enode://ab6583cb3b5c1248cbf0f7e9e377f2dd6c7fdebb6cb2e1e2d1659ce0621677d41c46f2fd9c354f42d62b76e00d085ed4209c575ee9858a90bf68fdba00f44af4@51.15.202.74:31313`
 This value can be added to the conf/global/salas.sh file to make your bootnode part of the salas network.
 Make sure you setup a firewall rule to allow incoming tcp traffic on port 31313 (default port for salas).

+# List of ID CHAINS
+'02' is for the Belgian ID - Authentication Key

 # LIcense info
 ## Salas License